Inside the 85-day march to impeach Donald Trump - Local News 8

 It was pointed out that the five-minute allotments were down from the 15 minutes members got during the Nixon impeachment proceedings, but that did little to assuage the speaker.

-So Rep. Hakeem Jeffries, the House’s No. 4 Democrat and a Judiciary member, leaned forward, turned to the speaker and tried to reassure her that the hearing would be serious and solemn.
+So Rep. Hakeem Jeffries, the House’s No. 4 Democrat and a Judiciary member, leaned forward, turned to the speaker and reassured her that the hearing would be serious and solemn.

 Over the next three days, Pelosi watched, even as the next hearing, on December 12 went late into the night.
 When House Judiciary Chairman Jerry Nadler suddenly gaveled it out, pushing the vote until the next morning, the public was surprised, along with Republicans on the panel.
 But Pelosi was not.
 She had signed off on the move, according to sources familiar with the conversation.